 a) A key to the reading:

-Today, the feast of Corpus Christi, the Church places before us the scene of the Last Supper, the last meeting of Jesus with his disciples.
+Today, the feast of Corpus Christi, the Church places before us the scene of the Last Supper, the last meeting of Jesus with His disciples.
 This was a tense meeting, full of contradictions.
 Judas had already decided to betray Jesus (Mk 14:10).
-Peter had protested that he would not deny him (Mk 14:30).
+Peter had protested that he would not deny Him (Mk 14:30).
 Jesus knew all this.
-But he did not lose his calm or his sense of friendship.
-Rather, it was precisely during this Last Supper that he instituted the Eucharist and realised the supreme sign of his love for them (Jn 13:1).
+But He did not lose His serenity or His sense of friendship.
+Rather, it was precisely during this Last Supper that He instituted the Eucharist and realized the supreme sign of His love for them (Jn 13:1).

 The four verses that describe the Eucharist (Mk 14:22-25) are part of a larger context (Mk 14:1-31).
-The verses that come before and after the Eucharist, greatly help us understand better the significance of Jesus’ action.
-Before the institution of the Eucharist, Mark speaks of the decision of the authorities to kill Jesus (Mk 1:1-2), of the act of fidelity of the anonymous woman who anoints Jesus in anticipation of his burial (Mk 14:3-9), of the betrayal pact of Judas (Mk 14:10-11), of the preparation for the Passover (Mk 14:12-16) and of the sign of the traitor (Mk 14:17-21).
-After the institution, there follows the foretelling of the flight by all (Mk 14: 26-28) and the announcement that Peter would deny him (Mk 14:29-31).
+The verses that come before and after the Eucharist greatly help us to better understand the significance of Jesus’ action.
+Before the institution of the Eucharist, Mark speaks of the decision of the authorities to kill Jesus (Mk 1:1-2), of the act of fidelity of the anonymous woman who anoints Jesus in anticipation of His burial (Mk 14:3-9), of the betrayal pact of Judas (Mk 14:10-11), of the preparation for the Passover (Mk 14:12-16) and of the sign of the traitor (Mk 14:17-21).
+After the institution, there follows the foretelling of the flight by all (Mk 14:26-28) and the announcement that Peter would deny Him (Mk 14:29-31).

 b) A division of the text to help us with the reading: